d0tTino/GeneCoder/docs/gui_tutorial.md

 1. **Encode** – choose an input file, encoding method and optional FEC.
 2. **Decode** – select a FASTA file to decode and configure error simulation.
-3. **Helix View** – render the resulting DNA sequence in 3D.
+3. **Visualizer** – render the resulting DNA sequence in 3D.
 See the [Helix Frontend guide](helix_frontend.md) for viewer options.

 The Encode tab includes a **Mirror** checkbox to output the reverse-complement alongside the main sequence.
-Toggle this on to view both strands together in the Helix View.
+Toggle this on to view both strands together in the Visualizer.

 ![GUI screenshot](https://flet.dev/docs/images/screenshot.png)